-Most Web Design and SEO Agency use Google Analytics to track the figures.
+Most Web Design Companies and SEO services agencies use Google Analytics to track the figures.
 But the big question is, do they use it efficiently?
 Well, to put it bluntly, most people website owners fail to exploit the power of analytics.
 In fact, even today, a majority of web design decisions are based on wrong interpretations of data or worse still by “relying on gut data.”

 Web Design isn’t Guesswork; it’s a highly defined Science.

 Commonly used analytics methods give you the number of people who clicked a particular button and landed on a specific page.
 But they fail to let you know the reason why a percentage of people did a specific action, while others didn’t do that.

 If only you could know the “how” and “why ” you gain an immense advantage.
 You can refine your interface to boost usability and improve conversions.

 THE ROLE OF VISUAL ANALYTICS IN BRIDGING THE GAPS

 In-page or visual analytics is different from traditional methods of web analytics.
 They help you to understand the user behavior pattern.
 They focus on what is happening on your web page.
 These tools help you to get a clearer picture of user behavior.